brimdata/super/README.md

 [VLDB 2024 paper](https://research.google/pubs/sql-has-problems-we-can-fix-them-pipe-syntax-in-sql/).

-In addition to the GoogleSQL syntax, SuperSQL includes additional pipeline operators to enhance usuability, e.g., for search and for traversing highly nested JSON.
+In addition to the GoogleSQL syntax, SuperSQL includes additional pipeline operators to enhance usuability, e.g., for search, for traversing highly nested JSON, for data shaping, etc.

 To facilitate real-time, data exploration use cases, SuperDB supports an abbreviated form of SuperSQL called the